AnyFetch/developers.anyfetch.com/blueprint.md

 ### Get Provider [GET]
 Retrieve basic information about one provider.

+Note this endpoint currently returns less information than `GET /providers`.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
 > * `404 Not Found`: `id` does not match a token